mcellteam/cellblender_tutorials/scripting/customization.rst

 Congratulations, you just customized your first model!

-We used just a small part of the MCell4 Python API offers, if you will be interested the MCell4 API Reference describes the whole Python API and there is also a tutorial for this API.
+We used just a small part of the MCell4 Python API offers, More details can be found in the MCell4 API Reference that describes the whole Python API and there is also a tutorial for this API.
 (TODO: links)